 Related Post: Edible Yogurt Paint

-Sorting colors is one of the best ways to help a toddler learn colors, especially when you focus on the receptive knowledge involved.
+Sorting colors is one of the best ways to teach colors to a two year old, and even for older kids.
 Kids love the active approach to learning colors, and sorting is typically a big hit with the toddler set.
 Here’s a few ways to keep it fresh.

 Colorful Pom Pom Sort

 Abram LOVES this activity- mostly because he gets to eat the Froot Loops when he’s done!
-Draw six circles on a piece of paper, in the same colors that Froot Loops come in (or get a free copy here).
+Draw six circles on a piece of paper, in the same colors that Froot Loops come in (or get your FREE copy here).
 I laminated ours so we could use it again, but it will work just fine without this step, too.

 Now ask your child to sort the colors into the matching circles.
 Use the opportunity to talk a lot about colors in the process, like “ooh, you found a blue one,” “put this with the other yellows,” or “you can eat a green one now.”